JonasDoesThings/plavatar/README.md

 }
 ```

+## **If possible, use format=SVG.**
+Not only is format=SVG extremely faster, if you transfer the image to your user, SVG also saves you a lot of bandwidth and latency (A generated SVG is only ~2% the size of a 512px PNG)

 ## Testing
 To run the go tests, use `go test -v ./...` in the root directory of the project.